- A traditional craft -

-A line that has been spliced, can easily hold double the load than one which has been tied in a knot.
-However, an incorrect splice or knot can reduce the tensile strength of a rope by up to 75%.
-Many yachts have oversized lines within their rigging, which don't make sense to use and also cost a lot of money.
-Professional sailors and regatta participants are aware of the advantage of spliced lines and use this to save weight and money.
+A line that has been spliced can easily hold double the load than one which has simply been tied in a knot.
+However, an incorrect splice or knot can reduce the tensile strength of a rope by up to 75%!

-Another advantage of spliced lines is their movement through blocks and rollers, they hardly form any scouring or rippling.
+Another advantage of spliced lines is their movement through blocks and rollers, with hardly any chafing or rubbing.